Guides reflect the updated public site, support center, mobile-friendly counts, waste photos, POS settings, and inventory screens.

 Supplier order3

-Use Stock Count by storage location before ordering.
+- Use Counts by storage location before ordering.

-Review Waste Log and approvals before reports are used for decisions.
+- Review Waste Log photos and approvals before reports are used for decisions.

-Use Business Reports and Change Log for management review.
+- Use Business Reports, Change Log, and Stock Variance for management review.

 Keep it simple